OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-113.md

 ## Psalm 113:6

-> Who humbles Himself to observe
+> Who humbles Himself to behold
 > The things in heaven and on earth?

 ---